ArLi

 As a screen composer, Arli has worked on a wide range of films, including Sam Kelly's gang movie 'Savage', winning the 2021 APRA Best Original Music in a Feature Film Award.

-As a solo artist, Arli is also prolific, with his fifth solo album coming out on Bigpop Records, in addition to creating a new collaborative album with renowned composer Rhian Sheehan due out in 2024.
-Arli's production work on Ngatapa Black's album 'I Muri Ahiahi' earned a nomination for Māori Album of the Year at the Aotearoa Music Awards, and he has performed at MoMA New York and the Montreux Jazz Festival, among other international festivals.
+His production on Ngatapa Black’s I Muri Ahiahi earned a nomination for Māori Album of the Year at the Aotearoa Music Awards, and he has performed internationally, including at MoMA New York and the Montreux Jazz Festival.